oliviawestmacottssw/SSW.Rules.Content/rules/do-you-contact-the-media-from-time-to-time/rule.md

 My name is Adam Cogan and I just checked out your site www.theirsite.com

-I saw your column XXX and thought it wouldn't hurt to tell you more about SSW XXX product that does XXX.
+I saw your column XXX and thought it wouldn't hurt to tell you more about SSW XXX product​ that does XXX.

 More than happy to give you a free copy and more information.
 Please reply to this email if you want one.